Celebrating our Centenarians!

 The year Carrie Braggs was born, the first Lincoln head penny was issued, the Indianapolis 500 Race Track opened, and the National Association for the Advancement of Colored People was organized.
 Mrs Braggs remained very sharp and witty throughout all her years.
 To live as long as Carrie Lee Braggs has lived, doctors suggest you stay active and eat lots of fruits and vegetables, and Carrie said she did just that.
 She also attributes living a healthy life to her faith and belief in God.

-Catherine Hennemann
+Catherine Conn

 Loading...